 What to expect

-In most cases, Carol will meet with the parents and their attorneys if present to review the Agreement to Mediate.
+In most cases, Carol will meet with the parents and their attorneys, if present, to review the Agreement to Mediate.
 While attorneys may be present at the mediation, it is not required.
 Subsequently, Carol will help the parties identify issues that need to be resolved and help them go about having an open discussion with the goal of developing a parenting plan.
-Often Carol will ask that they parties enter into “caucuses.”
-This means that the parties will go into different rooms to discuss issues privately with Carol.
-This may be necessary when the parties reach an impasse or need to discuss things that they do not necessary want the other parent to know.
+Often Carol will ask that the parents enter into “caucuses.”
+This means that the parents go into different rooms to discuss issues privately with Carol.
+This may be necessary when the parents reach an impasse or need to discuss things that they do not necessary want the other parent to know.
 Hopefully, the parents will address all the issues they identified or, at least, most of them.
 Subsequently, Carol will draft a Memorandum of Understanding for the parties to sign.
-The parent are encouraged to seek counsel from their lawyers prior to signing.
+The parents are encouraged to seek counsel from their lawyers prior to signing.
 After the agreement is signed, it must be submitted to the court for approval.
 Once approved by the court, the parenting plan will become an enforceable order of the court.
 If parents are unable to reach agreement through mediation, they are still free to return to court.
 Mediation is a voluntary process.
 The discussions in mediation are confidential and are not revealed by the mediator to any other persons, including the judge.